EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 ### Unresolved Topics
 _Address any open topics from the past meeting._

 * Ben.
-RStan is broken on develop.
+RStan is working on develop but won't be accepted due to printf in Sundials.

 ### New Topics
 _New topics that should be addressed immediately or by the next